chomnr/simpleblog/README.md

 </details>

 ### Instructions
-For the program to work PostgreSql must be running and be configured inside the `Web/appsettings.json`.
+For the program to work PostgreSQL must be running and be configured inside the `Web/appsettings.json`.
 <br><br>
 The project currently will work if you do not configure SendGrid inside `appsettings.json`
 <br><br>